CDCgov/ONT-Seq-analysis/README.md

    --nextclade_dataset_name 'nextstrain/mpox/all-clades'
 ```
 _*Reference files for Mpox [NC063383] have been provided in `/assets/NC063383_mpox/`_

+Nextclade output files can be modified to remove unnecesary columns.
+To do so, run the filtering script (`assets/nextclade_tsv_column_filter.sh`) inside the `Nextclade` output directory. the resulting TSV file will contain the follwing colums: `'index', 'seqName', 'clade', 'lineage', 'outbreak', 'qc.overallScore', 'qc.overallStatus', 'totalSubstitutions', 'totalDeletions', 'totalInsertions', 'totalFrameShifts', 'totalMissing', 'totalNonACGTNs', 'failedCdses', 'warnings', 'errors'`.
+Feel free to modify as needed.

+> [!WARNING]
+Warning: Note that, for historical reasons, the developers use semicolon (;) as the column separator in CSV files because they have comma (,) as list separators within table cells.
+In early versions of Nextclade, their CSV writer code was imperfect, making this an easy solution.
+They recommend using TSV format instead of CSV format.
+However, if using CSV format, it is important to configure spreadsheet software or parsers to use semicolons (;) as column delimiters.

+For more information visit the [Nextclade CLI](https://docs.nextstrain.org/projects/nextclade/en/stable/index.html) homepage.

 > [!WARNING]
 > Please provide pipeline parameters via the CLI or Nextflow `-params-file` option.
 Custom config files including those provided by the `-c` Nextflow option can be used to provide any configuration _**except for parameters**_;
 > see [docs](https://nf-co.re/usage/configuration#custom-configuration-files).